GradyD/The-Vault/README.md

 - [ ] Modify grunt build file to build distributable exe/app
 - [ ] Add SQLite
 - [ ] Save SQLite database in app data using .db extension (make sure can be read back in)
+- [X] Add logging to config.js
+- [ ] Add logging to index.html
+- [ ] Adjust logging to roll logs ever X minutes or at specific size
+- [ ] Log cleanup
+- [ ] Figure out what methods are needed for config.js (load, update, etc)